ayonli/js-magic/README.md

 Also you can rewrite the magic methods in the sub-class, and call the super's via `super` keyword.

+## Support of Objects Other Than Class

+Since v1.1, this package also supports other objects other than class, if calling `applyMagic` on a non-function object, it will returns a proxy of the original object that supports magic functions.
+Moreover, if you want this feature be apply to a function, you can pass the second argument `proxyOnly` to `applyMagic`, and it will not treat the function as a potential class.

 ## Additional Symbols

 This package also provides symbols according to the magic method names (`__get`,